rolandvarga/grayscale-cbz/README.md

-# grayscale-cbr
+# grayscale-cbz
-A solution to extract CBR comics and change each file to grayscale images.
+A solution to extract comics from CBZ archives and change each file to a grayscale image.